Julius-88/naprapath-martin-strandberg/README.md

     - For mobile version flex-direction column was used to make it easier to read.
 - I have confirmed that it works on Google Chrome, Firefox and android phone.
 - The form has been tested and requires entries in every field.

-- Upon checking with Lighthouse it would seem the images need to be adjusted.
-The images taken from the owners website are of low resolution.

-- Images taken from [Pexel](https://www.pexels.com/sv-se/) seem to be too big.
-Have to find a way of fixing it without the picture becoming too pixelated.

 ### Validator Testing